BrettSchumacher/Portfolio/docs/index.md

 #### Interests

-I enjoy implementing physics simulations as well as learning about computer graphics.
-Particualarly in the context of video game development.
+I enjoy implementing physics simulations as well as learning about computer graphics, particualarly in the context of video game development.

 I also like to design and implement game systems in my free time (currently with the UMN Video Game Development Club).